Metastability and Tipping in Complex Systems

 Registration

-The registration fee includes full attendance (Tuesday to Thursday), coffee breaks, and the poster reception on Tuesday evening.
+The registration fee includes full attendance (Tuesday to Thursday), lunch, coffee breaks, and the poster reception on Tuesday evening.
 Attendees are invited to join the self-funded dinner on Wednesday evening.

 Support